DinoscapeProgramming/Appify/README.md

 # Appify: A tool to turn your sites into apps.

 Appify is a tiny tool for converting your websites into native desktop apps.
 It's built on the latest version of [Electron](https://github.com/electron/electron), was designed to achieve the best trade-off among user interface and quality.
-Appify comes with [pretrained models](https://github.com/mozilla/TTS/wiki/Released-Models), tools for measuring dataset quality and already used in **20+ languages** for products and research projects.

 [![CircleCI](<https://circleci.com/gh/mozilla/TTS/tree/dev.svg?style=svg>)]()
 [![License](<https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg>)](https://opensource.org/licenses/MPL-2.0)